Robin Walker: Early life and education

-Career
+Early career

 After leaving university, Walker set up his own internet business, before pursuing a career in the City of London with the financial communications company Finsbury.

 Walker has campaigned in three elections, working for Secretary of State for Health Stephen Dorrell in 1997, for Richard Adams, the Conservative Candidate for Worcester in 2001, and as press officer for Oliver Letwin, then Shadow Chancellor, in 2005.
-In the 2010 general election, he defeated incumbent MP Mike Foster to win the Worcester seat, eighteen years after his father retired as a member of parliament for the same constituency (with revised boundaries) and joined the House of Lords.

 Parliamentary career

-Walker was selected to contest the Worcester constituency in August 2006, in which he was elected in 2010, and then was re elected in the 2015 General Election, defeating Labour challenger Joy Squires.

-Since being elected Member of Parliament for Worcester, Walker has campaigned for jobs for local people in Worcester, more and better apprenticeships, fairer funding in education, cutting fuel duty as well as a referendum on the European Union.

-Walker was elected to the Business Innovation and Skills Committee in 2012, focusing on apprenticeships, SME (small and medium-sized enterprises) policy and business rates reform to improve opportunities for young people and businesses.
-He was made Parliamentary Private Secretary (PPS) to Liz Truss, the Secretary of State for Environment, Food and Rural Affairs, in September 2014.
+At the 2010 general election, Walker was elected as MP for Worcester, winning with 39.5% of the vote and a majority of 2,982.
+His father, Peter Walker, had previously been the MP for Worcester from 1961 to 1992.

 Walker was one of a small group of Conservative MPs who rebelled from the party line and voted in favour of an in/out referendum on Britain's membership of the European Union.
 He ultimately supported the government's plan to hold a referendum by 2017, and voted against a rebel amendment to hold the referendum in 2014.

 Walker has campaigned for fairer funding in education as a member of the cross party F40 campaign, which in 2014 secured an extra £350 million for lower funded areas – £5 million of which is earmarked for Worcestershire.

 Walker was made the chairman of the All Party Group for Credit Unions in October 2014.
 Walker has supported a number of cross party initiatives on making credit unions available in post offices as well as helping them to compete with larger lenders.
 He had also received the Citizens Advice Parliamentarian of the Year Award earlier in the year, in recognition for his campaign for better regulation of pay day lenders.